liubomyrskalskiy/Email-Sender/README.md

 Flow described:

-- On a main page (called Dashboard) I expect to have a form with following controls: o Subject (text input) - where I can type in the Subject of letter o Message (rich text editor) - where I can enter the message itself and apply formatting styles o Recipients (text input with delimiting logic, chips, multiple inputs with an Add button etc. - any sufficient solution) - where I can specify the list of recipients o Send button
+- On a main page (called Dashboard) I expect to have a form with following controls:
+  - Subject (text input) - where I can type in the Subject of letter
+  - Message (rich text editor) - where I can enter the message itself and apply formatting styles
+  - Recipients (text input with delimiting logic, chips, multiple inputs with an Add button etc. - any sufficient solution) - where I can specify the list of recipients
+  - Send button
 - After I specified Subject and Message and selected at least one recipient - I can invoke process of email sending
 - On a backend side, WEB API should receive a model with specified data and send if through SMTP protocol.
 - 'FROM' field or a letter should be hard-coded on a backend